dwjohnston/ts-tutorial-series/lesson-1-compilation/README.md

 The purpose of TypeScript is to add static typing to JavaScript.

-TypeScript is a (pre?) language.

-ie. TypeScript isn't a language that runs by itself.
-It compiles down to JavaScript, and it is the JavaScript that runs.

-Exceptions (kinda):

-- ts-node
-- webpack dev server with TS loaders
-- deno

-*TypeScript is just JavaScript*  - Functionally - TypeScript can't do anything that JavaScript can't do.
-All TypeScript can do is give you errors before runtine.
+Functionally, *TypeScript is just JavaScript*  - TypeScript can't do anything that JavaScript can't do.
+All TypeScript can really do is give you errors before runtime.

-Syntatically TypeScript is a superset of JavaScript - ie. all valid JavaScript is valid TypeScript, but not all TypeScript is a valid JavaScript.
+Syntatically, TypeScript is a superset of JavaScript - ie. all valid JavaScript is valid TypeScript, but not all TypeScript is a valid JavaScript.

 ## 1.1 TypeScript compiles to JavaScript.